webis-de/QPP-23/README.md

 We measure the precision and recall of our approach by annotating 50 random questions from the corpus and 50 questions for which our heuristic extracts a solved answer (those questions were not used to develop the rules), finding that our approach has a precision of 92 % and a recall of 78 %. `qpp-experiments/extract-precision-recall-samples.ipynb` contains the code that extracts these random questions.
 These samples can also be found in `sample-data` as `csv` files.

 ## Sample data
-We provide sample data extracted in `analyze-tomt-solved.ipynb`.
+We provide sample data extracted in `analyse-tomt-solved.ipynb`.
 The `sample-data` folder contains sample questions from the TOMT subreddit that were solved within a day, a week, a month, a year or later.
 There are also two random datasets for recall and precision experiments.